ibm-messaging/mq-golang/README.md

 * Added functions to handle basic PCF creation and parsing
 * Added a monitor command for exporting MQ V9 queue manager data to Prometheus.
 See the [README](cmd/mq_prometheus/README.md) for more details

+04 Aug 2016
+* Added a monitor command for exporting MQ data to InfluxDB.
+See the [README] (cmd/mq_influx/README.md) for more details
+* Restructured the monitoring code to put common material in the mqmetric package, called from the Influx and Prometheus monitors.

+12 Aug 2016
+* Added a OpenTSDB monitor.
+See the [README](cmd/mq_opentsdb/README.md) for more details.
+* Added a Collectd monitor.
+See the [README](cmd/mq_coll/README.md) for more details.
+* Added MQI MQCNO/MQCSP structures to support client connections
+* Allow client-mode connections from the monitor programs
+* Added Grafana dashboards for the different monitors to show how to query them
+* Changed database password mechanism so that "exec" maintains the PID for MQ services

 ## Health Warning